Rafal-G/constraint-list-builder/README.md

 ```
 ## Fields explained
 id - id of the node

-name - optional field for name of node

 allowedNodes - array of ids of the nodes that are allowed to be added after the current node.